howaboutyu/NCA/README.md

 python main.py --config configs/growing_nca.yaml
 ```

+#### Configs

+The configs can be defined using [YAML](https://yaml.org/) files.
+The default config to replicate the results in the paper can be found in `configs/growing_nca_with_damage.yaml`.
+All the default configurations can be found in `nca/configs.py`.

 #### Tensorboard logging

 In this project we use [TensorboardX](https://github.com/lanpa/tensorboardX) was used.
 It logs the train/val losses, the training NCA state propagation as a gif and also the NCA propagation from the seed state.
 To view the logs run the following command